EladBeber/CTFlearn-Writeups/Forensics/Easy/README.md

-### Hey everybody , In this folder you can find solution for the five CTFs from the website :
+### Hey everybody , In this folder you can find solution for the five CTFs above , from the website :

 ## [CTFlearn](https://ctflearn.com/problems)